ROWINGJEUNG/SofaCV/README.md

 # README #

-## this project is forked from "bruno.josue.marques@inria.fr"'s SofaCV project
+* This project is forked from "bruno.josue.marques@inria.fr"'s SofaCV project
-## update and include new functions to match with my purpose
+* Include new functions to match with my purpose

 ### What is this repository for? ###